Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 To avoid printing in a singularity, M208 can be set accordingly.
 Please see the chapter about M208 for details.

 Singularities are solved by calculating generalized inverses.

+# Working modes

+For part of the robot types, a specific cartesian position and orientation can be reached by different arm positions. https://docs.duet3d.com/User_manual/Machine_configuration/Configuration_five_bar_parallel_scara chapter "Working Modes" explains it for 5 bar parallel scara.
+An industrial 6 axis robot has up to 8 possible angle combinations for a given position and orientation.

+Crossing the boundaries and changing the working modes is only possible by crossing singularities.
+For exceptions please see below.

+To avoid problems, the working mode can be specified by telling the firmware using a set of actuator angles with P"workmode=..." as reference, which is used as beginning position/orientation to calculate targets.
+Default are the homing angles.
+The calculation uses a print path which is solvable the whole path, i. e. all segments of a move will be achievable with limited velocity of the actuators.
+When the kinematics is informed about a new move, the method LimitPosition is called which checks whether the position and orientation is reachable.
+The decision is made by the M208 limits and the inverse kinematics calculation whether the robot can reach the position and orientation.
+The calculation stays inside the work mode, starting from the position/orientation of the stored angles in cachedAngles.

+To change workmode, additional G-Code commands like G1 H2 moves are necessary and setting to the new workmode.
+An alternative is to cross the singularity with the experimental solution to set velocity for critical actuators to 0 and cross the singularity.
+This will often produce inexact print or drill results, but may be acceptable.

 # Speed and Acceleration control
 Speed control is managed directly in the inverse kinematics: the calculated needed angle velocities are compared against the M203 setting and a violation reported if it exceeds the limit.
 The limits are defined as degrees/min for rotational axes and mm/min for prismatic ones.
 The overall speed should be controlled by limiting the extrusion speed by the core RRF, but I'll test it.